dev-praneet/profile-card-component-main/README.md

 - The 'object-fit' property doesn't work with .svg images.

 - One difference between border and outline is that outline is with reference to the original object even if the object has been rounded off at corners by giving a border-radius whereas border is with reference to the trimmed version of the object.
 Got to know this while implementing the white 'border' on the profile picture.
+Interestingly, this difference doesn't seem to be present in 'Mozilla Firefox' web browser.

 ## Author